-Baby Position – Infant Is Getting Her Body Ready, Too
+Baby Position – Your Infant Is Getting Her Their Body Ready, Too

-Around week 32, many babies begin to move into a head-down position in your pelvis to prepare to make her exit during birth.
-As she shifts around, the normal kicks and punches you’re used to feeling may change to squirms and wiggles.
+Around week 32, many babies begin to move into a head-down position in your pelvis to prepare to make their exit during birth.
+As your baby shifts around, the normal kicks and punches you’re used to feeling may change to squirms and wiggles.
 Don’t worry, it’s completely normal.
 There’s not a lot of room down there, and your little one is on a mission to move south!

 While your body continues to stock up on blood and other fluids, your growing uterus may be slowing down your blood flow.
 This can all lead to swollen feet.
 It’s very common and not dangerous.
 Here are a few ways to manage the symptoms: